connorsicheri/pr-generation-from-ticket/jira-ticket-format.md

 - **File paths** in Jira code blocks: {{src/components/Button.tsx}} (or backticks as fallback: `src/components/Button.tsx`)
 - **Clear instructions** about what to implement
 - **Context** about the feature/fix
+ - **Optional references**: Confluence page links and/or GitHub PR links to provide background context

 ### **3. Repository URL (Custom Field)**
 - Must be configured in your Jira instance